DataGenC/DataGenC/README.md

 - 🔭I am a Data Science Postgraduate and Endeavoring to be a Full-stack Data Scientist.

 - 🌱 I am currently exploring the fascinating world of AI, intending to gain a comprehensive understanding of this cutting-edge technology.
+Looking Forward to contribute.

-- ❓ Ask me about anything related to Data Science, Data Engineering & Cloud.
+- ❓ Ask me about anything related to Data Science, AI & Cloud.

 - ⚡ Fun fact: I  love to be on the cloud.